RobertMcReed/tweaks/canvas-calendar/README.md

 ### About
 By default, the Canvas calendar doesn't look great.
 There are stylistic components that make it hard to tell which assignments have been turned in, and which assignments are still due.

-This tweak modifies the CSS with the help of the chrome extension [Stylebot](https://chrome.google.com/webstore/detail/stylebot/oiaejidbmkiecgbjeifoejpgmdaleoha).
+This tweak modifies the CSS with the help of the chrome extension <a href="https://chrome.google.com/webstore/detail/stylebot/oiaejidbmkiecgbjeifoejpgmdaleoha" target="_blank">Stylebot</a>.
 After defining a style sheet, your Canvas calendar will no longer be frustratingly unhelpful, but will instead be the helpful tool that it should be!

 Give it go, and if you come up with any other helpful Canvas tweaks, let me know!